The-Duchess/CS350-Summer2015/assignment3.md

 >- Halting

->> downheap is the only function that is recursive that has to meet some requirement to return up and it has a termination condition that will always check when there is no more of H to shuffle down assuming a worst case for relocating R. if H is finite and m ≤ n then the number of times this can be run is finite, ans since each version will always halt because H is finite, the algorithm will halt.
+>> downheap is the only function that is recursive that has to meet some requirement to return up and it has a termination condition that will always check when there is no more of H to shuffle down assuming a worst case for relocating R. if H is finite and m ≤ n then the number of times this can be run is finite, and since each version will always halt because H is finite, the algorithm will halt.

 **Complexity**